‘There is an energy about this group’: While Russell Wilson does his usual thing, defense impresses at Seahawks’ mock game

 In a scrimmage the Seahawks tried to treat as the third preseason game — typically viewed as a dress rehearsal for the regular season — Russell Wilson appeared in midseason form.

-In a mock game Wednesday afternoon at CenturyLink Field, Wilson led the offense to touchdowns on three of five drives going against the No. 2 defense, throwing touchdowns to DK Metcalf and Jacob Hollister while completing 11 of 16 passes.
+In a mock game Wednesday afternoon at CenturyLink Field, Wilson led the offense to touchdowns on three of five drives going against the No. 2 defense, throwing touchdowns to DK Metcalf and Jacob Hollister while completing 11 of 16 passes in what was officially a 23-7 win for the starters against the backups.

 The TD to Hollister capped a lightning-fast two-minute drill in which the Seahawks moved 88 yards in five plays — all Wilson completions.